 First, we need to talk about the weather.
 It is not news that Alaska is exceptionally cold, but if you’re used to the mild weather, then it is likely that you are unable to grasp just how cold Alaska can get.

 In certain areas of Alaska, namely the north, the temperature can get below -65°F, the average temperature is 37°F though which is still quite manageable.
-If you want to move to Alaska, you will have to make sure that you are able to adjust your plans to this kind of weather.
+You have to be able to adjust yourself, your lifestyle, your garden and your livestock to this kind of weather.
 Average annual snowfall is 74 inches, and precipitation is 16.57 inches, so water is not an issue here.

 If you do have kids then you’ll be glad to know that Alaska has no homeschooling laws.
 It does not require parents to give them notice if they are homeschooling their kids and there are no inspectors or standardized tests to take.